 We left a bit before we wanted to, but when we finally did make the leap, we had a lot of our truck and rig paid off, and we were able to be confident about paying our bills on the road, for the most part.

-Can you live in an RV park all year long?
+Yes, you can live in an RV park all year long.

 I have to say, Kansas City is not an RV mecca.
 One park was full, one was less than acceptable based on its location, and one didn’t take long-term stays.
 We changed our search parameters a bit and ended up at a mobile home park with RV sites.

 With decent sites and directly connected internet and cable, lots of grass for the dog, cement pads, and some great neighbors, we felt very lucky to find it.
 We were thankful to be in a permanent place when COVID hit just after our arrival.

 A long-term RV park is just what it sounds like.
 You stay there as you would in a home for months or even years.
 Some may be better than others, so do your due diligence.
 Many parks utilize a certain percentage of the park for long-term use.

 In some places, you may even be able to purchase your lot.
 Some may live in their RV full time, while others may use their rig as a vacation home and spend weekends or certain times of the year there.

 How do you find a long-term RV park?